osmo-tool/osmo/osmotester/doc/tutorial_basics.md

 HELLO
 HELLO
 HELLO
-generated 3 tests.
+generated 10 tests.
 ```

-Notice that the generate() method takes as a parameter the seed for random values.
+Notice that the _generate()_ method takes as a parameter the seed for random values.
 This is needed to produce deterministic values.
 If you want to different results every time, you can use a dynamic seed such as System.currentTimeMillis().
-Basically, the output shown above tells us that the generator produced 3 test cases from the model.
+Basically, the output shown above tells us that the generator produced 10 test cases from the model.
 Since they all just print “HELLO” on the console and nothing in between,
 all the printouts look like a long list where the text is merged into one single long list.
 To show which "HELLO" belongs to which test, we can modify the model as: